Snger/reading-notes/platforms/System/shell.md

 - How to get the MD5 hash of a string directly in the terminal?
 - tar
 - tree
+- Replace one substring for another string in shell script
+- Linux ls 命令只显示目录和只显示文件
+- How can I have a newline in a string in sh?
+- How to read and write from a file in a Linux bash shell script
+- How do I pause my shell script for a second before continuing?
+- Replacing some characters in a string with another character
+- How to tell bash that the line continues on the next line
+- How to pipe command output to other commands?
+- How to Get Current Date and Time in Bash Script
+- How to iterate through json in bash script

 <!-- /MarkdownTOC -->